Ellsworth officially selected as first base for B-21 Raider stealth bomber

 Box Elder, the Douglas School District, Pennington County and the surrounding communities are preparing for the arrival of the airmen and their families.

-The Douglas School Board approved a 20-acre purchase in September to add a new elementary school in anticipation of the base and eventually expects to add a high school for 1,400 students and three new elementary schools with 500 students each.
+The Douglas School Board approved a 20-acre purchase in September to add a new elementary school in anticipation of the base's growth and eventually expects to add a high school for 1,400 students and three new elementary schools with 500 students each.

 The South Dakota Ellsworth Development Authority approved a $12.6 million recreation center planned to be completed in 2022 in Box Elder in anticipation of the base.
 The center will be built along Liberty Boulevard.